 A country with a proud heritage, incredible archaeological history and home to six UNESCO World Heritage Sites.
-However, since 2011 it has become all but inaccessible to the outside world and many of these treasures have been badly damaged or destroyed.
+However, since 2011 it has become largely inaccessible to the outside world; many of these treasures have been badly damaged or destroyed.

 Please see government advisories from

 Should this situation change, we will duly update the details on this page.